 I’m not so sure this is a poem.
 It reads more like a third person entry from my personal diary.
 Doing inappropriate things on airplanes?
 Coming up with metaphors for sex?
 Hacking people?
 Reminiscing on my childhood?
 Psshh.
 I expected more, hipsters.
 I expected more.

-How do you feel about hipsters?
 Have you ever inspired a poem, story, or work of art?
 Are you an extrovert or an introvert?

 Want to keep in touch?
 Drop your email below and I'll send you FULL POSTS anytime I write something new.
 Only want to know book news?
 Get on the list here.